Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Introduction

 \section{Introduction}

 Demand side response (DSR) is seen as a critical element in achieving the net-zero goals set by several nations worldwide.
 It refers to the ability to shift load away from the peak demand periods and potentially align them with renewable energy generation.
 Energy smart appliances (ESAs), such as smart heat pumps, electric vehicle charging stations, etc., can offer DSR.
 The connectivity features of these smart devices can be leveraged to control them remotely.
 This can enable scheduling their usage during off-peak periods or provide on-demand services (e.g., increase/decrease demand by direct load control) while respecting the consumer’s usage preferences and giving them “override” privileges whenever needed.
-The penetration of ESAs is expected to grow significantly in the future.
-In the UK, it is projected that 6.9-11.3 million domestic heat pumps will be installed by 2035 and an uptake of 10 million EVs by 2030.

 Fig. ~\ref{fig: DSR_Log} shows logical DSR architecture and the entities involved in DSR.
-Intermediary organisations called “Demand-side response service providers” (DSRSPs) are responsible for providing DSR by directly (e.g., direct load control) or indirectly (e.g., through pricing schemes) controlling ESAs.
-Customer energy management (CEM) are logical entities used to manage ESAs in order to provide DSR.
+Intermediary organisations called “DSR service providers” are responsible for providing DSR by directly (e.g., direct load control) or indirectly (e.g., through pricing schemes) controlling ESAs.
+Customer energy management (CEM) is a logical entity used to manage ESAs in order to provide DSR.
 The entities involved in the DSR ecosystem are connected via communication interfaces (i.e., Interface A and B in Fig. ~\ref{fig: DSR_Log}).
+Finally, the ESA is also connected to the manufacturer for management purposes, such as monitoring, firmware updates, etc.